Resource Semantic Conventions

 telemetry.sdk.name attribute to the fully-qualified class or module name of this SDK’s main entry point

 or another suitable identifier depending on the language.

 opentelemetry is reserved and MUST NOT be used in this case.

-The identifier SHOULD be stable across different versions of an implementation.
+All custom identifiers SHOULD be stable across different versions of an implementation.

 |string||The version string of the auto instrumentation agent, if used.||Recommended|

 Attributes defining a compute unit (e.g. Container, Process, Function as a Service):